Hasan-Masroor/Evolving-SVM-using-FOA-and-CSA/README.md

 The final comprehensive report.
 This document follows the original paper's structure, with highlighted sections indicating my specific modifications, improvements, and the comparative analysis of the results.

 ## 🛠 Contribution
-This repository is updated as part of the academic requirements for the Metaheuristic Optimization course.
-Its primary goal is to provide a transparent and reproducible framework for researchers and students interested in SVM hyperparameter tuning and evolutionary algorithms.
-Any feedback or inquiries regarding the implementation are highly appreciated.
+This repository has been developed and maintained in fulfillment of the academic requirements for the Metaheuristic Optimization course.
+Its primary objective is to provide a transparent and reproducible framework for researchers and students interested in SVM hyperparameter tuning and evolutionary algorithms.
+Feedback and inquiries regarding the implementation are highly appreciated.